Exploring Large Language Models for Detecting Mental Disorders: Data

-The RusNeuroPsych corpus \citep{litvinova2018rusneuropsych} was used as the data for creating the anxiety detection model.
+For anxiety detection experiments, we use the RusNeuroPsych corpus \citep{litvinova2018rusneuropsych}.
 This corpus was prepared to study the relationships between a person's text, personal traits, mental status, and demographic characteristics.
-To compile it, subjects were asked to write an informal letter to a friend and give a textual description of a picture, and then complete a series of psychological questionnaires.
-Among the questionnaires, the Hospital Anxiety and Depression Scale (HADS) \citep{bjelland2002validity} was used.
-Thus, the data were divided using the results of this questionnaire, where the healthy class included subjects with a score of 7 and below, and the pathology class included all subjects with a score of 8 and above.
-Since the corpus contained 2 different types of text, it was divided into 2 separate datasets for the experiments.
-It is worth noting that the results of the HADS questionnaire also allow us to divide subjects into groups based on the presence and absence of depression, but a number of subjects with high depression scale scores was less than 20, which prevented us from conducting experiments to train classification models.
-The labels AL (Anxiety-Letter) for letters and AD (Anxiety-Description) for picture description are further used to describe these datasets.
+To compile the corpus, participants were asked to write an informal letter to a friend, provide a textual description of a picture, and complete a series of psychological questionnaires.
+Among these, the Hospital Anxiety and Depression Scale (HADS)~\citep{bjelland2002validity} was employed to assess anxiety levels.
+Based on HADS scores, subjects with a score of 7 or below were assigned to the healthy class, while those with a score of 8 or higher were assigned to the pathology class.
+Because the corpus contains two distinct text types, it was further split into two separate datasets for the experiments.
+We denote them AL (Anxiety-Letter) for letters and AD (Anxiety-Description) for picture descriptions.
 To the best of our knowledge, no classification experiments have been performed on this data before.